mulcmu/Marlin_2.1.x/SR/README.md

    - (U)Leveling mode UBL
    - (L)LinearAdvance enabled - Stock
    - (R)Arc function enabled - Stock

+**ADD:**
+   - Pack Firmware for BTT-TFT35/70 mode landscape and portrait for TFT35v3.

   **Note**: After choosing your binary, remove the "SRM-SrBPULR-" header or rename the file to "Robin_nano_v3.bin" for SR-MKS, place it on your SD card, insert your SD card into the printer and power on your printer.